Rampant Scotland Directory!

 Skyelive is a listing of live music events on the Isle of Skye (though extension to the other Western Isles is planned so that the site can become the definitive guide to live music on the Islands).

-The Entertainment section of the Timeout Glasgow site covers a range of clubs and theatres and a passable list of city and suburban cinemas.
-Likewise, the Timeout: Edinburgh entertainment section has a good list of Edinburgh Clubs and, unusually, choral and organ concerts in the Music in Churches section.
+The section of the Timeout site covers a range of clubs and theatres and concerts in the Capital.

 Glasgow Entertainment Guide